Multilayer Method ®

 The method we propose is intended to provide a qualitative image stratigraphy of the varnish and superficial paint layers, overcoming some of the previously mentioned weak points of the currently used techniques.

 This new procedure makes use of UV induced visible fluorescence multispectral imaging and exploits the fact that different materials fluoresce, reflect and absorb light in different ways, and electromagnetic radiation in the visible range has a different penetrating power depending on its wavelength.

 The result of this process is a set of images.
 In each of them a different layer is visible.
 The current results have found immediate application in the conservation field.

-Many of our competitors have tried to imitate the Multilayer Method® but with no success!
+Many of our competitors have tried to imitate the Multilayer Method® but they did not achieve comparable results!